-We all go through seasons.
 Seasons where we feel on top of the world, our lives are working well.
 Our routines are allowing us full but not crazy busy lives.
 The kids are behaving and content.

 Life is good.

 Two kids get pink eye and the other a double ear infection.
 Your yearly premiums come due in the same month and your car has an irreparable flat tire.

 Life gets hard.

 This happens to all of us.
 In the Bible, Jesus tells us trouble will come.
 There’s no avoiding it.
 What matters is how we handle it and move forward.

-What matters is what I do.
+What matters is what I do when the trials come.

 I don’t always do all 5 of these, but in hard and trying seasons, this is what keeps me plugging through the day/week/month.

-Instead of focusing on my problems (which don’t go away just because I’m thankful) I am focusing on the good.
+Instead of focusing on my problems (which don’t go away just because I’m thankful)… I am focusing on the good.
 It gives me strength to get through and it changes my attitude somewhat.

 Being thankful does not negate or erase your current problems, but it helps make them smaller by comparison.

-If the kids are particularly rowdy, sick, or disrespectful then my biggest tip is to keep them separated for a time.
+If the kids Are Particularly Rowdy, sick, or disrespectful then my biggest tip is to keep them separated for a time.
 That’s right…

 “You gotta keep ’em sep-a-rated.”

 If one starts to lose it and shows no sign of recovery, I will put that child in their room to calm down and play alone without interruption.
-Not as a punishment, but as a tool to help them learn to control their emotions.
+Not as a punishment, but as a tool to help them Learn to Control Their Emotions.
 Flip-outs love an audience.
-If the other kids can continue to do what they were, I can give attention to the child who needs it most without risking contagious meltdowns.
+If the other kids can continue to do what they were, I can give attention to the child who needs it most without Risking Contagious Meltdowns.

 This does not help hard days or times when I’m already stressed.
 Keeping them separated and giving them their own projects or toys helps create some calm.

-It’s why I have a hard time sitting down and focusing on the present.
+It’s why I have a hard time sitting down and Focusing on the Present.
 However, in times like this it’s why I can get out of a funk quickly.
 I will tell myself, “I won’t always be pregnant.
-I won’t always need to buckle 4 kids in a van.
+Not always going to need to buckle 4 kids in a van.
 I will have 4 hours uninterrupted alone to work in a few years.“

 When I’m being honest and real with myself, this works.
 If I’m talking pie in the sky, it doesn’t.
 The goal is to help put your hard time into perspective.
 And, if you can’t see an end in sight, that’s a clear sign you need outside help.

 We think we need to do it all now and look good doing it.
-We don’t take no for an answer from others and consider anything less than Done and Excellent subpar in our books.
+We don’t take no for an answer from others and consider anything less than “Done and Excellent” subpar in our books.